-The special feature of the interdisciplinary Simulation Sciences program is the training of scientists and engineers enabling them to handle the continuously growing applications of high-performance computers in science and engineering.
+The special feature of the interdisciplinary Simulation Sciences Program is the training of scientists and engineers enabling them to handle the continuously growing applications of high-performance computers in science and engineering.
 Students will be given basic training in the methodological principles of computer simulation and, depending on their personal choice, will then complete an application-oriented or methodology-oriented program.
 In the field of applications, a selection can be made from a broad spectrum of courses which can either be combined in an interdisciplinary manner or focused on one priority.
 This concept permits students to extend their knowledge of the discipline of their bachelor’s degree or to change their field.
-For example, a bachelor’s in physics could be followed by a Master’s in Simulation Sciences with a focus on engineering.
-In the course of the program, students will be granted access to the extraordinary supercomputer and visualization resources of RWTH Aachen University and Forschungszentrum Jülich.
+For example, a Bachelor’s in physics could be followed by a Master’s in Simulation Sciences with a focus on engineering.
+In the course of the program, students will be granted access to the supercomputer and visualization resources of RWTH Aachen University and Forschungszentrum Jülich.

 Career opportunities in numerous professional fields are open to graduates of the Master’s program in Simulation Sciences.
-Due to its interdisciplinarity, the program addresses the areas of methodology, basic principles and applications of simulation sciences that are currently in very great demand.
+Due to its interdisciplinarity, the program addresses the areas of methodology, basic principles and applications of simulation sciences that are currently in great demand.

 Potential employers are found in both research and industry.
 For example, efforts to reduce costs mean that computer simulations now replace expensive experiments, which makes it attractive for industry to employ well-qualified experts in the field.
 Since the program is taught in English, the graduates are moreover well qualified for the international market.

 A detailed profile of the Master's program Simulation Sciences can be found here.